 2.)
 A librarian friend sent me The Help by Kathryn Stockett with a note tucked inside.
 It said, "I thoroughly enjoyed this book."

 3.)
-Lots of people raved about the plot twist in Gone Girl by Gillian Flynn, and even with a movie out and 44,000 reviews on Amazon, I still don't know what the fuss is about.
+Lots of people raved about the plot twist in Gone Girl by Gillian Flynn, and even with a movie out and 44,000 reviews on Amazon, I'm still in the dark.
 Perhaps that will change this month.

 4.)
 The Book Thief by Markus Zusak was referenced frequently at a writing conference I attended a couple years ago as an example of good writing.
 Color me curious.